 The Chu-Han Contention

 Between 206 and 202 BCE, the forces of the Han and the Chu battled each other with the additional states allying themselves now with one and now with the other.
-Shi Huangti had conquered the states by ignoring the old rules of chivalry concerning warfare and conducting a programme of total war; this lesson was not lost on either Liu-Bang or Xiang-Yu.
+Shi Huangdi had conquered the states by ignoring the old rules of chivalry concerning warfare and conducting a programme of total war; this lesson was not lost on either Liu Bang or Xiang Yu.
 The Chu-Han Contention claimed thousands of lives and destroyed vast areas of farmland as well as urban areas.

 The Battle at Gaixia

-Xiang-Yu’s young concubine, Yuji (born Yu Miaoyi), who always travelled with him on campaign, was captured during one of these engagements and Han Xin quickly conveyed her to Gaixia.
+Xiang Yu’s young concubine, the Lady Yu (born Yu Miaoyi), who always travelled with him on campaign, was captured during one of these skirmishes and Han Xin quickly conveyed her to Gaixia.
 He positioned his captive, and the bulk of his troops, deep in the canyon but situated other groups of warriors along the route.
-Xiang-Yu, knowing he was walking into a trap, mobilized his forces to save the woman he loved.
+Xiang Yu, knowing he was walking into a trap, mobilized his forces to save the woman he loved.
 He sent most of his army on toward his capital at Pengcheng and, with 100,000 warriors, marched for Gaixia.

-By morning, Xiang-Yu had less than 800 men under his command but, with these fewer numbers, he was able to maneuver more easily and fought his way back out of the canyon of Gaixia.
+By morning, Xiang Yu had fewer than 800 men under his command but, with these smaller numbers, he was able to maneuver more easily and fought his way back out of the canyon of Gaixia.
 He headed directly for Pengcheng, the Han forces following quickly at his heels, and reached the Wu River where they caught up with him.
 A fierce battle ensued in which most of the Chu forces were slaughtered.
-Xiang-Yu fought to the end and, when he understood he would soon be captured, committed suicide by slitting his own throat with his sword.
-He was thirty years old.
+Xiang Yu fought to the end and, when he understood he would soon be captured, committed suicide by slitting his own throat with his sword.
+He was 30 years old.

-Liu-Bang's Victory and the Rise of the Han
+Liu Bang's Victory & the Rise of the Han

-Liu-Bang then proclaimed himself emperor, founding the Han Dynasty which would rule China from 202 BCE to 220 CE.
-He was known as the Emperor Gaozu and governed with his wife, the Empress Lu-Zhi.
+Liu Bang then proclaimed himself emperor, founding the Han Dynasty which would rule China from 202 BCE to 220 CE.
+He was known as the Emperor Gaozu and governed with his wife, the Empress Lu Zhi.
 In time, he became suspicious of his old allies Peng Yue and Han Xin and had them both executed, under the pretext of spreading sedition, in 196 BCE.
 To divert blame from himself, he had the order come from Lu Zhi.
 With no other model to follow and no experience in government, the new emperor Gaozu modeled his dynasty after the Qin whom he had helped overthrow; although he administered his laws in a far-gentler fashion.